Tufts-Robotics-Club/CVLSRS-Starter-Code/README.md

 * [Comms Module](comms_module.py): Picks up Target messages from a remote game server and forwards them to the local server that your own modules will run on.
 * [Target Sender Module](target_sender_module.py): For use in testing; generates and sends randomized Target messages over your local robomodules server (as an alternative to picking them up from a separate game server).
 * [Motor Module](motor_module.py): Drives rotation and tilt motors to specified positions based on RotationCommand and TiltCommand messages.
+Note that this module runs best using the pigpio GPIO pin factory, rather than the default one.
+To change this, run `export GPIOZERO_PIN_FACTORY=pigpio` and `sudo pigpiod` in the command line before starting the module.
+* [Laser Module](motor_module.py): Turns the laser on and off based on LaserCommand messages.

 Further modules (for catching and handling these target messages, image processing, sending messages to the other modules based on that image processing, etc) will be designed and implemented by you!
 For more information on how to create modules, see the [official Robomodules documentation](https://github.com/HarvardURC/robomodules#mocksensormodulepy), as well as the [blank module template](blank_module.py) provided in this code!

 ## Other Files

+`run_modules.sh` can be used to quickly start up the server, motor module, and laser module.
+You can run it with `./run_modules.sh`.
+If you get a `Permission denied` error, try running `chmod +x run_modules.sh`, and then running the file again.
+(If you're interested in what the `chmod` command means, you can read more about Linux file permissions [here](https://linuxize.com/post/chmod-command-in-linux/)).

 This starter code includes a definiton for the [CameraFeed](camera_reader.py) class, which can be used to read the most recent frame from either a remote or local camera feed.
 To use it in your code, simply create a `CameraFeed` object with the `source` parameter set to either a URI of a remote camera stream (such as `'tcp://192.168.0.102:9000'`), or the index of a local camera (probably `0`, unless your Pi has multiple cameras hoooked up to it).
 Then just call the `read` function on this `VideoCapture` object at any time to get the most recent frame in the stream!

 (If you're curious about the reasoning behind this, essentially OpenCV's defalt `VideoCapture.read` function gets the next frame in the stream based on whatever the last one you read is, rather than the most recent frame in the stream, such that if your code runs slower than the FPS of the stream, you will end up lagging behind more and more over time.
 I shamelessly stole code off of StackOverflow to fix this).

-There's also an [Emitter](emitter.py) class, used for controlling the emitter, which is what you will use to "ping" the requested vision targets.
-Using it is pretty simple; you just have to create an emitter object somewhere in your code, and then call the `.pulse()` function on that object whenever you want to send out a pulse.

 ## How to Run